Simucube/SimuCUBE-Configuration-Tool-Translations/README.md

 ## Tools required

 Download Qt software package, and make sure QLinguist is included.
+Note, that Qt is quite large distribution.
+You will not need most of the packages.

 User manual to make translations is available here: